Uterine Fibroid Treatment in East Amherst, NY

 Loss of Bladder Control

 Fibroids can press against the bladder causing frequent urination and even loss of bladder control.
-Not only can this cause a great deal of pain, it can disrupt your everyday activities.
+Not only can this cause a great deal of pain, but it can also disrupt your everyday activities.
 In addition, fibroid growth can place pressure on the bowel, causing constipation and bloating.

 What Causes Fibroids to Grow?